Some posts contain compensated links. Please read this disclaimer for more info.

 - Gospić is the birthplace of the famous Nikola Tesla.

-- Gospić is the largest city in Croatia (size of territory), it is even bigger than some of the biggest cities in Europe.
+- Gospić is the largest city in Croatia (size of the territory); it is even bigger than some of the biggest cities in Europe.

-Krapina is a small town in the Croatian hinterland established in the early 13th century, which is a part of the Krapina-Zagorje County, very close to the city of Zagreb.
+Krapina is a small town in the Croatian hinterland established in the early 13th century, a part of the Krapina-Zagorje County, very close to the city of Zagreb.
 Krapina is the largest region in the Croatian Zagorje.
-The town of Krapina is the political, cultural and administrative center of the county.
+The town of Krapina is the political, cultural, and administrative center of the county.

 What to Do

-- Historical Centre of the town of Krapina, it preserves the historical importance of the region and the architectural and urban elements.
+- The historical Center of Krapina preserves the region’s historical importance and architectural and urban elements.